-Fact/A matter of fact: An observable phenomenon that can be independently verified.
+1: Fact/Matter of fact: An observable phenomenon that can be independently verified.
 Facts are independent of your knowledge of them, your beliefs, your preferences, and your opinions.

-Belief: A phenomenon that is assumed to be true.
-The origin of a belief may stem from a combination of facts, misinformation, and/or disinformation.
+2: Belief: A feeling that something exists or is true.
+The origin of a belief may stem from a combination of facts, misinformation, disinformation, and or preferences.

 "I believe climate change is happening."

-Preference: A favoured choice.
+3: Preference: A favoured choice.
+The origin of a preference may be known or not -- observation, indoctrination, operant conditioning, delusion.
 Values are preferences.
-The origin of a preference may be known or not -- observation, indoctrination, operant conditioning, delusion.

 "I prefer a fixed-rate mortgage over a variable rate, because it gives me greater piece of mind."

 "Honesty is important to me.
 I don't know why."